Colorado’s Comprehensive AI Regulation: A Closer Look at the New AI Consumer Protection Law

 Consumer Rights

-• Right to Opt-Out: Consumers must be informed of their right to opt-out of profiling for automated decisions under the Colorado Privacy Act.
+• Right to Opt-Out: Consumers may opt out of profiling under the Colorado Privacy Act.

 Exemptions and Safe Harbors